I bonds are low-risk, inflation-linked savings bonds from the U.S. government. Here we’ll review why, when, where, and how to buy them.

 How To Buy I Bonds

-I bonds cannot be bought from your regular broker like other treasury bonds or a bond fund.
+Unlike other treasury bonds or a bond fund, I bonds cannot be bought from a regular broker like Vanguard.
 They must be purchased directly from the U.S. Treasury, whose website is appropriately named TreasuryDirect.

 The specific steps look like this: